 - Soup: Add finely chopped Chinese Spinach to soups or stews for added nutritional lift

 - Pasta: Chopped and steamed Chinese Spinach and add it your Pasta sauce

 - Lasagna: You can also mix it with basil, parsley, oregano, garlic and tomato paste.
 Use this concoction as one of the layers in your lasagna recipe

-Chinese Spinach Seed
+Chinese Spinach Seeds

 How to Store Chinese Spinach or Amaranth

-If you need to store it for a few days, wrap it in a damp paper towel and keep them in the fridge vegetable compartment.
+If you need to store for a few days, wrap it in a damp paper towel and keep in the fridge vegetable compartment.
 It can be refrigerated for up to about a week.

-Growing Chinese Spinach
+How To Grow Chinese Spinach

 If you buy Chinese Spinach that came with the roots, then plant them by the cut-and-grow-again method.
-Chop about 2-inches above the root section and placed it in the pot or plant it outside in a moist, well-drained soil.
+Chop about 2-inches above the root section and placed it in a pot or plant it outside in a moist, well-drained soil.